corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 ## Step 8.
 Undrain the node

-You may now do any checks that you wish to perform, read the logs, and so on.
+You may now do any checks that you wish to perform, for example read the logs.
 When you are ready, use this command at the shell:

 `run setFlowsDrainingModeEnabled enabled: false`